MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 Accepted and agreed by the first Named Insured in behalf of itself and every other Named Insured stated in the Declarations of the Certificate of which this endorsement forms a part.

-(First Named Insured - Type or PrintDateBy(Signature of Authorized Officer)(Type of Print Named and Title of Officer)Effective Date of this Endorsement12:01 a.m.
+(First Named Insured—Type or PrintDateBy(Signature of Authorized Officer)(Type of Print Named and Title of Officer)Effective Date of this Endorsement12:01 a.m.
 Standard TimeTo form a part of Policy NoIssued toDate of Issue

 For the subscribing companies: